ceph/ceph-container/config/README.md

 The following strategy is applied:

+  * An `/etc/ceph/ceph.conf` is found, do nothing.
   * If a cluster configuration is available, it will be written to `/etc/ceph`
-  * If no cluster configuration is available, it will be created.
+  * If no cluster configuration is available, it will be bootstrapped.
 A lock mechanism is used to allow concurrent deployment of multiple hosts.

 ## Usage

 To bootstrap a new cluster run:

-`docker run -e MON_IP=192.168.101.50 -e MON_NAME=mymon -e CLUSTER=testing -v /etc/ceph:/etc/ceph ceph/config`
+`docker run -e ETCDCTL_PEERS=http://102.168.101.50:4001 -e MON_IP=192.168.101.50 -e MON_NAME=mymon -e CLUSTER=testing -v /etc/ceph:/etc/ceph ceph/config`

 This will generate: